letops/Tennis-Refactoring-Kata/README.md

 * Did you ever make any refactoring mistakes and then back out your changes?
 How did it feel to throw away code?
 * What would you say to your colleague if they had written this code?
 * What would you say to your boss about the value of this refactoring work?
 Was there more reason to do it over and above the extra billable hour or so?

+## RULES

+* spend an hour or so
+* tidy up the code a little
+* make some notes so you can give your colleague
+* prepare to talk to your boss about
+* (CALCULATE) over and above the extra billable hours.

+* TennisGame1